synw/vite-vue/README.md

 #### Utilities

 `flush(preserve)`:  reset all active elements values depending on their type: an array will be set [], a string to "", a boolean to false and so on.
 Optionaly pass an element if you want not to reset it.

 `serializeForm(form)`:  pass a dom form element and receive the serialized json

 #### Shortcuts

-`get(nodeid)` : shortcut for docucment.getElementById
+`get(nodeid)` : shortcut for document.getElementById

 `str(jsondata)`:  prettify json for printing